caught in the net

 "What is it?"
 I asked, wondering at his pensive stare.

-"Well, I guess we are at that point now" he remarked.
+"Well, I guess we are at that point now

 I was not following.
 "What point is that?"